-Certified Nurse-Midwives
+Certified nurse-midwives

-Our team of certified nurse-midwives works with the ob-gyn doctors to ensure you and your baby experience the safest and most satisfying "birth day" possible.
+Our team of certified nurse-midwives works with the ob-gyn doctors to provide you and your baby with the safest and most satisfying "birth day" experience possible.

 Q: What is a Certified Nurse-Midwife?

 A: Certified Nurse-Midwives (CNMs) are registered nurses with master's degrees in nursing.
 The philosophy of the maternity team is to listen to patients and respect their choices.
 Our CNMs are committed to providing you with a safe and healthy birth experience that meets your personal goals and expectations.